idunmore/lunardome/README.md

 #### Single Dependency:

-* I used the "[sty](https://pypi.org/project/sty/)" module as a much easier way to add colorized terminal output than manually wrangling ANSI codes across platform.
+* I used the "[sty](https://pypi.org/project/sty/)" module as a much easier way to add colorized terminal output than manually wrangling ANSI codes across platforms.

 * "sty" has **no dependencies** itself.

-* All references to "sty" styling codes are abstracted, so can be easily replaced, in a single point in the code, if the dependency becomes and issue or there's a desire/need to remove it.
+* All references to "sty" styling codes are abstracted, so can be easily replaced, in a single point in the code, if the dependency becomes an issue or there's a desire/need to remove it.

-* The way "sty" is implemented allows it to be readily applied in f-strings (string literal interpolation).
+* The way "sty" is implemented allows it to be readily applied in f-strings (string-literal interpolation).

 #### Extensibility: